chinchalinchin/elara/src/source/02_palindromes/01_palindromes.rst

     ∀ ζ ∈ C:sub:`L`: ζ ∈ PP ↔ ζ = inv(ζ)

 Note the name given to this class of Sentences is premature.
 While the terminology will prove to be accurate, at this point in the analysis, one must be careful not to confuse Perfect Palindromes with Palindromes.
 It has not yet been shown the class of Sentences which satisfy Definition 3.1.4 also satisfy 3.1.3.

-Before verifying the class of Sentences which satisfy Definition 3.1.4 are indeed palindromes, the motivation for Definition 3.1.4 will briefly be explained.
+Before moving onto this verification, the motivation for Definition 3.1.4 will briefly be explained.

-This Definition implicitly captures the Character-level symmetry that's characteristic of perfect Palindromes.
+Definition 3.1.4 implicitly captures the Character-level symmetry that's characteristic of Perfect Palindromes.
 If a Sentence is its own inverse, it means that the sequence of Characters reads the same backward as forward.
 It also implicitly captures the Word-level symmetry, as the inversion operation takes into account the reversal of words within the sentence, by Theorems 2.3.9 - 2.3.11.
+A Perfect Palindrome is a confluence of symmetries, a *"singularity"* of reflected inversion at every level of the linguistic hierarchy.

 The following theorems will be used to validate the proposed class **PP** does indeed satisfy Definition 3.1.3, and thus Perfect Palindromes are a subset of the class Palindromes in any Language and its Corpus.